Castlewood Exists To Glorify God

 The Bible is our first and final authority.
-It tells us who we worship, why we worship and how we are to worship.
+It tells us who we worship, why we worship and how we worship.
 It is the word of God and thus central to our lives.

 The Bible is God’s word to all men.
 It was written by human authors, under the supernatural guidance of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
 Because it is inspired by God, it is truth without any mixture of error.

 2 Timothy 3:16; 2 Peter 1:20, 21; 2 Timothy 1:13; Psalm 119:105,160, 12:6; Proverbs 30:5

 God is the creator and ruler of the universe.
 He has eternally existed in three persons – the Father, the Son, and the Holy Spirit.
 These three are co-equal and are one God.

 Genesis 1:1, 26, 27; 3:22; Psalm 90:2; Matthew 28:19; 1 Peter 1:2; 2 Corinthians 13:14

 Jesus Christ is the Son of God.
 He is co-equal with the Father.
 Jesus lived a sinless human life and offered himself as the perfect sacrifice for the sins of all men by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
 He ascended to heaven’s glory and will return again to earth to reign as King of Kings and Lord of Lords.

 Matthew 1:22, 23; Isaiah 9:6; John 1:1-5, 14:10-30; Hebrews 4:14, 15; 1 Corinthians 15:3, 4; Romans 1:3, 4; Acts 1:9-11; 1 Timothy 6:14, 15; Titus 2:13